Opioid epidemic summit explores solutions

 Earlier this year, the Reporter published “Coping with a Crisis: Opioid Addiction in the Suburbs,” an exclusive four-part series looking at how local families, nurses, prosecutors, recovering addicts and others are responding to a growing epidemic that already kills more people than cars, guns or breast cancer each year.

 For the first story, about families using obituaries to tell the harsh truth of loved ones’ overdose deaths, click here.
 For the second story, about a Dunwoody man who runs treatment facilities for opioid users after surviving eight overdoses and facing prison time, click here.
 For the third story, about how a suburban mother started peddling fentanyl and became the target of federal prosecutors, click here.
+For the final story, about local schools deciding whether to carry an antidote to opioid overdoses, click here.
 The results of a community survey about opioid addiction’s effects on local residents, families and relationships are available here.
 For a local emergency department doctor’s overview of the opioid crisis, click here.